“There is more to life than being a passenger”

 Types

-There are many types of pilots, the more common ones are:
+There are various classifications of pilots, with the most common being:

 Where Do I Start?